Natural gas and petroleum in Bangladesh: Geography

 The Bengal delta has a hydrocarbon-bearing sediment structure with rich mineral deposits.
 The northeastern Sylhet Division is the country's largest natural gas and crude oil producer, followed by Chittagong Division, Dhaka Division and Barisal Division; while dozens of offshore blocks lay in the Bay of Bengal.
 Natural gas from Bangladesh is renowned for being very pure with a composition of 95–99% methane and almost no sulphur.

 Industry

 As of 2015, the natural gas reserves of Bangladesh is 14.16 trillion cubic feet.
 The country has an average daily natural gas production of around 2,700 million cubic feet.
+As of 2024, Bangladesh currently has 29 gas fields, with 20 of them in production.
+Petrobangla estimates that the proven reserves are at 28.79 trillion cubic feet (TCF).
+Out of which 20.33 TCF has been extracted until June 2023, leaving the reserve at 8.46 TCF.